doolin/logical-replication-demo/readme.md

 to see if I can get logged in when it's running on 5433.
 Yep, that works with the following:

-THIS WILL NOT RUN THE LOCAL IMAGE!
+THIS WILL NOT RUN THE LOCAL IMAGE UNLESS EVERYTHING IS CLEANED UP!

-`docker run --name post-tag -p 5433:5432 -e POSTGRES_PASSWORD=foobar -d posttag`
+`docker run --name post-tag --rm -p 5433:5432 -e POSTGRES_PASSWORD=foobar -d posttag`

+Consider always using the `--rm` flag to make it easier to rebuild and rerun containers.

 This is what it looks like when running immediately after a clean install: